jayGattusoNLNZ/Ghost_Collections/README.md

-# Ghost_Collections
+# Ghost Collections

 A tool that builds a low data version of any folder based filestore based on folder names, file names and fixity.

 This tool is based on reArranger. https://github.com/jayGattusoNLNZ/reArranger

-This tool is excellent for rehursing file organisation moves before committing them to real files.
+This tool is excellent for rehearsing file organisation moves before committing them to real files.

 This tool is excellent used in conjuntion with files_harmoniser, supporting the comparison of 2 folders, looking for duplicates and new files. https://github.com/jayGattusoNLNZ/files_harmoniser

+This tool is excellent used in conjuntion with rePeater, which allows a set of file mamangement operations to be logged, and repeated. https://github.com/jayGattusoNLNZ/rePeater

+### Example workflow

+The work flow would be:

+log a file set with ghost_finder.py

+Rebuild a new version with ghost_maker.py

+Use file_harmoniser to figure out the changes you need to make - repeat until acceptanble results.

+Use rePeater to capture those moves.

+Use rePeater to replay the moves on the oroginal fileset.

 ## ghost_finder.py